LTUC/amman-basic-d02-d03/Class-02/demo/README.md

 - git add . *stage all the files from ws to local repo*
 - git commit -m 'commit decription'
 - git reset --soft HEAD^  *go back one step*
-- git push origin main
+- git push origin main *push the changes to remote repo*